 Yeovil struggled with life in the Championship however, finishing bottom of the table in their first season and things got even more difficult for the Glovers as they suffered back-to-back relegations to League Two, where they remain today, after failing to readjust to life back in League One.

-Early on this season, it looked as though Yeovil were going to be able to make a winning start to their campaign, opening the scoring against Luton in the seventh minutes and for a brief spell, sitting behind then league leaders Exeter City.
+Early on this season, it looked as though Yeovil were going to be able to make a winning start to their campaign, opening the scoring against Luton in the seventh minutes.
 This was short lived however as the Glovers fell to the attacking strength of Luton and eventually lost the game 8-2.

 Ones to Watch:

 Despite their league position, Yeovil are a side who like to score goals.
-So far this season, three of their players have scored over seven goals each, we take a look at each of them here.
+Having notched 46 goals so far this season.

-Otis Khan is Yeovil’s top scorer this season with eight goals and three assists to his name.
-At the spritely age of just 22, Khan started his career by coming through the ranks at Manchester United before moving the Sheffield United in 2012.
+At just 22, Khan started his career by coming through the ranks at Manchester United before moving the Sheffield United in 2012.
 Since then, Khan has had a number of loan moves before finding his feet at Yeovil, arriving on a short term deal in 2016.
 He soon impressed however and has since made over 50 appearances for the Glovers.

 Last Time Out: